tomassedovic/git-inside-presentation/content/01_slide.md

 # Nota bene

 !SLIDE
-# You can see commit's past but not its future
+## You can see commit's past but not its future

 !SLIDE
-# Branch needs to keep track of the latest commit
+## Branch must keep track of the latest commit

 !SLIDE
-# It's possible to have "orphans"
+## It's possible to have "orphans"

 !SLIDE
-# No harm but they waste space
+## No harm but they waste space

 !SLIDE
 # Garbage collection